Guidance and support for EU, EEA and Swiss citizens who wish to reside in Wales.

 If you are an EU, EEA or Swiss citizen and were lawfully resident in the UK by 31 December 2020 your rights will be protected.

-If you are an eligible person who has applied for either pre-settled or settled status through the EU Settlement Scheme and before the 30 June deadline, you will have broadly the same continued entitlements to work, study and access public services and benefits as you did prior to the UK leaving the European Union.
+If you are an eligible person who has applied for either pre-settled or settled status through the EU Settlement Scheme, you will have broadly the same continued entitlements to work, study and access public services and benefits as you did prior to the UK leaving the European Union.